ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_container.rst

     }

 One of the key benefits of using properties under the hood is the autocomplete support this introduces.
-Class attributes can be auto-completed when pressing the tab midway through typing.
+Class attributes can be auto-completed when pressing the :code:`Tab` midway through typing.
 This is not possible with Dicts.

 .. code-block:: python